-People, Remuneration and Culture Committee: Tania Simpson (Chair - effective 18 October 2022 and Independent Director), Mark Verbiest (Board Chair and Independent Director), Nagaja Sanatkumar (Independent Director), Graham Cockroft (Independent Director) - effective 26 July 2022.
+People, Remuneration and Culture Committee:

+Tania Simpson (Chair and Independent Director), Mark Verbiest (Board Chair and Independent Director), Nagaja Sanatkumar (Independent Director), Graham Cockroft (Independent Director).
 This Committee comprises a minimum of two directors.
 Its primary objective is to assist the Board in fulfilling its responsibilities in all matters related to people, remuneration and culture.